Chrisbal7/file-organiser/README.md

 This program provides additional feature for current file manager by changing and organize to be easily found by humans

 # Why this program?
-For people who stores huge datas on disk, and basically get those data(series, films) in bulk and from multiples providers, to avoid repetitives datas, and to make datas be manupilated easily, we have to organize data in a searchable way by human, It can be done by hand, but it's such a boring task that can take days if not weeks based on the amount of datas, So it makes to write a software once to do that every single time we want
+For people who store huge datas on disk, and basically get those data(series, films) in bulk and from multiples providers, to avoid repetitives datas, and to make datas be manupilated easily, we have to organize data in a searchable way by human, It can be done by hand, but it's such a boring task that can take days if not weeks based on the amount of datas, So it makes to write a software once to do that every single time we want